ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/quadratic-roots.md

 ???+ note

-    Don't forget that if you want to run the `rootfinder` program you must use your terminal window to first go into the GitHub repository containing this project and then go into the `rootfinder` directory that contains the project's source code.
+    Remember, if you want to run `rootfinder` you must use your terminal to go into the GitHub repository containing this project and then go into the `rootfinder` directory that contains the project's source code.
 Finally, remember that before running the program you must run `poetry install` to add the dependencies.
+If you run into errors when using a `poetry run` command you can often resolve them by deleting the `.venv` directry and the `poetry.lock` file and the trying `poetry install` again.

 ## Adding Functionality